rubensworks/article-ldtraversal-security-short/content/threats.md

 Such a policy would enable Alice's query for contact names to not produce Carol's false name for Bob.
 This concept of Content Policies does however only exist in theory, so no concrete mitigation to this threat exist yet.

+<span class="comment" data-author="RV">Perhaps reason about the consequences?
+As such, LTQP currenty cannot deliver trusted results?</span>

+<span class="comment" data-author="RV">Another mitigation is provenance: include the results, but track where they come from.
+I wonder whether Olaf has already written about this, given that he has worked on both LTQP and PROV.
+I think you can describe this as: one direction is limiting what information is incorporated from what sources, another is documenting thee sources information came from.</span>

 ### Intermediate Result and Query Leakage
 {:#threat-intermediate-leakage}